dlenski/python-zxing/README.md

 Use the Python 3 version of pip (usually invoked via `pip3`) to install: `pip3 install zxing`

 * You'll neeed to have a recent `java` binary somewhere in your path.
-(Tested with OpenJDK.)
+(Tested with OpenJDK v7, v8, v11.)
 * pip will automatically download the relevant [JAR](https://en.wikipedia.org/wiki/JAR_(file_format)) files for the Java ZXing libraries (currently v3.4.1)

 ## Usage